tomlajtos/my-dev-notes_dendron/vault/winc-academy-notes.front-end-course.12_react-advanced.md

 > ** Whenever an 'action dispatch' happens useReducer will run the reducer function to update the state**.
 > The **new state** is the **result** of calling the **reducer function**.
+> The reducer should **never mutate** the current state, but should return a new state insted.

 An example for a dispatch function would look like i.e.: